 Sorry, you must log in to save an item.

 Ah, spring—we’ve patiently been awaiting your arrival for months, and we’re so happy that you’re finally here.
 And if you’re anything like us, you’re super-excited to break out your lighter jackets, floral dresses, and strappy sandals after months of stuffing yourself into a heavy down coat and bulky boots.
 In addition to giving your wardrobe a much-needed refresh for the new season, you may want to consider making a few changes to your skin care routine as well.
 If you haven’t been keeping up with your sun protection habits, it’s time to make them a priority again.
 It all starts with adding one particular skin care product to your daily regimen: moisturizer with SPF.
-Keep reading to learn why you should wear a moisturizer with SPF daily, find our best moisturizer with SPF for the season, and get other sun protection tips to add to your routine.
+Keep reading to learn why you should use moisturizer with SPF daily, find our best moisturizer with SPF for the season, and get other sun protection tips to add to your routine.

-If you thought sunscreen was only necessary on days spent at the beach or by the pool, you’d be very, very wrong.
+If you thought broad-spectrum sunscreen was only necessary on days spent at the beach or by the pool, you’d be very, very wrong.
 When you spend prolonged periods of time in the sun without wearing protection, this can lead to damage—and that damage can show up down the road as visible signs of aging like dark spots and wrinkles.
-What’s more, that damage can occur even on cloudy days—so it’s important to apply sunscreen daily, rain or shine.
+What’s more, that damage can occur even on cloudy days—so it’s important to apply broad-spectrum sunscreen daily, rain or shine.
 (And we know: Spring is known for its showers!)
 If you’re the kind of person who’s always on the go and doesn’t have much time to commit to a long skin care routine, that’s OK.
 A moisturizer with SPF is an easy way to combine two steps in your skin care routine: moisturizing and sun protection.

 2. Seek shade.
 Consider this an excuse to have a spring picnic—under a giant tree!
 You should particularly seek shade if you’re out during the sun’s peak hours.